-Two longstanding perceptions haunt the world of marketing:
+Two longstanding perceptions haunt the world of investment marketing:

 - It’s almost impossible to meaningfully differentiate commoditised products.